 Industry News: The Recycling Dilemma

 World-wide changes to the recycling industry have been in the news recently.
-See below for local news coverage, how it may impact your services with WFWRD, and what you can do to help!
+See below for local news coverage, how it may impact your WFWRD services, and what you can do to help!

 - Recycling Survey Results 2019 – Wasatch Front Waste & Recycling District, August 7, 2019

 - Recycling Survey Results 2018 – Wasatch Front Waste & Recycling District, September 24, 2018

 - Drowning in Plastic Waste – CBS Sunday Morning, August 5, 2018

 - Waste managers say recycling is less cost-effective and consumer costs could rise – ABC 4, July 2, 2018

 - China wants cleaner recycling and that could lead to increased fees to use those blue bins in Salt Lake City – The Salt Lake Tribune, June 27, 2018

 - Salt Lake Valley recycling services at risk due to Chinese restrictions – KSL TV, June 24, 2018